• Travel

 Here’s a fun activity to do with your kids!
 It’s print making, by reusing items such as Styrofoam trays.

-Red Ted Art inspired us in her Kids Get Arty Series to learn about a famous artist.
 Since we’re learning about Japan with our Around the World in 12 Dishes we decided to learn about a famous Japanese Artist.

 We discovered Katsushika Hokusai from his famous piece The Great Wave off Kanagawa.
 My daughter actually remembers seeing it in one of the Little Einsteins shows called “A Brand New Outfit”.
 I love how that series teaches our children about great artists and musicians!